 What are the treatments for sleep apnea?

-Mechanical therapy—Positive Airway Pressure (PAP) therapy is the preferred initial treatment for most people with obstructive sleep apnea.
+Mechanical therapy: Positive Airway Pressure (PAP) therapy is the preferred initial treatment for most people with obstructive sleep apnea.
 With PAP therapy, patients wear a mask over their nose and/or mouth.
 An air blower gently forces air through the nose and/or mouth.
 The air pressure is adjusted so that it is just enough to prevent the upper airway tissues from collapsing during sleep.
 PAP therapy prevents airway closure while in use, but apnea episodes return when PAP is stopped or if it is used improperly.
 There are several styles, and types of positive airway pressure devices depending on specific needs of patients.
+Styles and types include:

 - CPAP (Continuous Positive Airway Pressure) is the most widely used of the PAP devices.
 The machine is set at one single pressure.

-- Bi-Level PAP uses one pressure during inspiration, and a lower pressure during expiration.
-There is a criterion that must be met before insurance will cover the Bi-Level.
-This usually means that the CPAP machine must be tried first with no success and these results documented before insurance will pay for a Bi-Level.
+- Bi-Level PAP uses one pressure during inhalation (breathing in), and a lower pressure during exhalation (breathing out).
+There is a criterion that must be met before health insurance will cover the bi-level.
+This usually means that the CPAP machine must be tried first with no success and these results documented before insurance will pay for a bi-level.

 - Auto CPAP or Auto Bi-Level PAP uses a range of pressures that self-regulates during use depending on pressure requirements detected by the machine.